Motley Fool is an investment and finance company declaring it outperformed the S&P 500 three times for over two decades.

 Bloomberg on the other hand is a 24-hour financial news provider unlike Motley Fool who releases newsletters monthly.

-The companies that Motley Fool presents are blue stock companies which are very difficult to pump.
+The companies that Motley Fool presents are blue chips companies which are very difficult to pump.

 Besides, pump and dump strategies are for small cap companies who are highly volatile and can change price at any time.